 The Subscribe service operation is invoked by a NF Service Consumer, e.g. UDM, towards the AMF, to remove or add group member UE(s) for an existing group subscription.

-The NF Service Consumer shall modify the subscription by using HTTP method PATCH with the URI of the individual subscription resource (see clause 6.2.3.3) to be modified.
+The NF Service Consumer shall modify the subscription by using HTTP method PATCH with the URI of the individual subscription resource (see clauses 6.2.3.3 and 6.2.3.y) to be modified.

-See also Figure 5.3.2.2.4-1 below.
+See also Figure 5.3.2.2.4-1 and Figure 5.3.2.2.4-2 below.

 Figure 5.3.2.2.4-1 Remove or add group member UE(s) for a group subscription

+Figure 5.3.2.2.2-2 Remove or add group member UE(s) for a group subscription for an AMF Set level Bulk Subscription